levonaramyan/CodeFights_Tasks/Arcade/Databases/readme.md

 # Arcade: Databases <img src="https://github.com/levonaramyan/CodeFights_Tasks/blob/master/codefights_logo.png" align="right" width="150px" height="150px" />
-In this repository I gathered all of my MySQL solutions of the tasks from databases section of Codesignal Arcade.
+In this repository I gathered all of my MySQL solutions of the tasks from databases section of Codesignal.com Arcade.
 Below are the Sections

 ## 1. [Welcome to the Table](https://github.com/levonaramyan/CodeFights_Tasks/blob/master/Arcade/Databases/01_Welcome_To_The_Table.sql)
    -  [projectList](https://github.com/levonaramyan/CodeFights_Tasks/blob/master/Arcade/Databases/01_Welcome_To_The_Table.sql)